The Peggy Notebaert Nature Museum is an accessible and affordable family destination located in the heart of Chicago’s Lincoln Park neighborhood.

 A limited number of strollers are available for $4 upon request with a picture ID.
 Strollers are allowed everywhere in the Museum except for the Judy Istock Butterfly Haven.
 Stroller parking is available near the Butterfly Haven entrance.

 All restrooms on all levels are stroller and wheelchair accessible.
 Restrooms equipped with child changing tables are located on all three levels.
 All-gender, single-occupancy restrooms are located on all three levels.
 Gendered, multi-stall restrooms are located on the first and second level.
-There is also a single-occupancy family restroom located on the first level inside the Hands-On Habitat exhibit.

 The Nature Museum is located near several CTA stops.
 Click here for directions to the Nature Museum.